rust-stuco/lectures/week5/slides.md

 * Takes an enum like an `Option<T>` or `Result<V, E>` type and *unwraps* it to reveal the inner value
 * It should only be used when you expect an inner value, otherwise it will panic
-    * Most common source of panics in Rust programs

 ---

 # `unwrap()`

 Consider the following example from the Rust book: